Peter Christian Frølich

 Peter Christian Frølich (born 17 September 1987) is a Norwegian lawyer and politician for the Conservative Party.
-He was elected to the Norwegian parliament for Hordaland in 2013.
+He has served as a member of parliament for Hordaland since 2013.

 Early life

 Frølich was educated at Bergen Handelsgymnasium, an upper secondary school in Bergen, Norway, from 2003 to 2006.

 Frølich was conscripted into the Norwegian Armed Forces from 2006 to 2007.

 Frølich attended the University of Bergen from 2007 until 2012, graduating with a Master's degree in Law.
 During his studies, Frølich worked as a Security officer for G4S.

-Career
+Political career

+Local politics

 Frølich was elected to Bergen City Council in 2011.